duckduckgo/duckduckhack-docs/duckduckhack/walkthroughs/forum-lookup.md

-# How to Make an API-Based Lookup
+# How to Make an API-Based Forum Lookup

 Some of the coolest Instant Answers are those that bring external APIs directly into search results.